 Travel to rehab from Devon

-If you want to get into a detox or rehab programme you can either make your own travel arrangements or speak to one of our team who are able to arrange transport for you.
+If you want to get into a detox, or drug and alcohol rehab programme, you can either make your own travel arrangements or speak to one of our team who are able to arrange transport for you.
 Transport will either be free or low cost.